 - Laser-Guided Amnesia:

-- Lotus-Eater Machine: After capturing him, Crowley scrubs Kevin's short term memory and places him in a reality bubble duplicate of his boat hideout.
-Going in there makes it possible for his Demons to assume Sam and Dean's form, and manipulate Kevin to translate their half of the Demon tablet.
-Kevin eventually finds out, tricks the Demons, and taunts Crowley when he comes to confront him.
+- Lotus-Eater Machine: After capturing him, Crowley scrubs Kevin's short-term memory and places him in a reality-bubble duplicate of his boat hideout.
+Going in there makes it possible for his demons to assume Sam and Dean's forms and manipulate Kevin into translating their half of the demon tablet.
+Kevin figures it out, tricks the demons, and taunts Crowley when he comes to confront him.

 - Magical Native American: The Two Rivers tribe seems to have received the blessing of long life from Metatron, based on the old photo showing the hotel manager looking the same age he is now.